 A player of great versatility, Liddell filled every outfield position at one time or another but excelled most in an attacking role.
 A move from inside to centre forward resulted in him notching a career-best 33 goals in 1955-56 - a tally which would have been 34 had referee Mervyn Jones not controversially disallowed his late, late equaliser in an infamous FA Cup replay defeat against Manchester City.

 Ever the gentleman, Liddell - an accountant by trade - didn't complain.
 During the course of his illustrious career he was never booked and captained the club with distinction.
 One of the finest role models ever to play the game, he was the perfect club ambassador: a devout Christian who never drank, smoked or swore, he did a lot of work for charity, helped out at local boys' clubs and was a qualified Justice of the Peace.

-When the forward's loyalty to the club was rewarded with a well-deserved testimonial, a crowd of almost 40,000 turned up to pay homage to a player who is still held in the highest regard over half a century since his heyday.
+When the forward's loyalty to the club was rewarded with a well-deserved testimonial, a crowd of almost 40,000 turned up to pay homage to a player who is still held in the highest regard.

 It was an unfortunate fact of life that Liddell's prime did not coincide with the Shankly revolution that followed.
 Had it done, who knows what he'd have gone on to achieve?

 The great man is sadly no longer with us having passed away with Alzheimer's, but visit Anfield on a quiet day and old-timers will swear they can still hear the once famous roar of 'give it to Billy' ringing around the Kop.
 Gone but never forgotten.